 De-cluttering For My Love Life.

-When I was working in the New York office, I had a butcher’s knife in an empty cartoon box in one of the corner’s of my desk.
+When I was working in the New York office, I had a butcher’s knife in an empty cartoon box in one of the corners of my desk.
 When I applied the Feng Shui chart to my desk, the knife was in my “love” corner.
 What a coincidence?

 In short, there is a Feng Shui bagua with every corner of your dwelling corresponds with energy in your life.

 So, I got rid of the empty box and replaced it with a bamboo plant in a beautiful vase.
-I set my intention to clean up my love life.
+Then, I set my intention to clean up my love life.

 At the same time, I finalized my divorce and moved out.
 And I asked Ron out for lunch.

-We went to corner burger joint.
-We ordered our cheeseburgers and chocolate fudge to share for desert.
+We went to a corner burger joint.
+We ordered our cheeseburgers and chocolate fudge to share for dessert.
 I showed Ron my divorce papers.
 We were scared.
 What if we fall in love?
 What if we hurt each other?
 What if we break our hearts?
 So, we’ve decided to give it a chance.
 We made out in Barnes and Nobel on Bleeker street.
 Ron took me to the most famous New York restaurants.
-We listened to Jazz, talked about Thoreau, Jack Kerouac, Nietzsche, listened to the Doors, Tupac and took road trips.
+We listened to Jazz, talked about Thoreau, Jack Kerouac, Nietzsche, listened to the Doors, Tupac, and took road trips.

 What do you get to lose if your life as messy as mine was?